LeadsNearby/lnb-nn-integration/README.md

 #### Nearby Now "Stynamic" Widget

+A customized version of the default Nearby Now widget which uses the NN_API class.

 Shortcode: **[static-nn-widget]**

-A customized version of the default Nearby Now widget which uses the NN_API class.
+**Shortcode Attributes**
+* type
+    * block - **default**
+    * inline
+* accent - #000 is the default, attribute accepts any HEX, RGB, RGBA or HTML color value
+* stars - #fee300 is the default, attribute accepts any HEX, RGB, RGBA or HTML color value